ARhaman/GeoPix/README.md

 - The U-Net structure allows for high-quality image-to-image translation by combining convolutional layers with skip connections.

 ### Discriminator
-- A **PatchGAN-based convolutional network** used to evaluate the realism of the generated property maps.
+- A **PatchGAN-based convolutional network** is used to evaluate the realism of the generated property maps.
 - It operates on image patches to ensure that both global structure and local texture are realistic.

 ---